hibtc/madgui/README.rst

 - cpymad_ (for MAD-X_ models, see `installation instructions`_)
 - pytao_ (for `Bmad/tao`_ models)
-- minrpc_ (common dependency of both cpymad and pytao)

-These are likely to be available in your system repositories:
+You also have to install this using your package manager:

 - PyQt5_

+These can easily be installed via PyPI (``pip install ...``) if unavailable in your repositories:

 - matplotlib_
 - numpy_

-These can easily be installed via PyPI (``pip install ...``) if unavailable in your repositories:

 - docopt_
 - Pint_ == 0.8.1
 - PyYAML_